 - Wilcoxon matched pairs signed-rank test.
 This looks at the distribution of scores in two dependent data samples, comparing how they differ (the direction of difference) and to what extent (the magnitude of difference).
 For example: How do happiness scores among New York residents differ for those living in the city center versus those in the suburbs?

 - The Kruskal-WallisH test which compares the mean (average) ranking of scores across three or more data samples.
 For example: How do happiness scores differ between full-time employed, part-time employed, and unemployed people in their thirties?

 - Spearman’s rho (rank correlation efficient).
 This explores whether there’s a relationship (or correlation) between two ordinal variables.
 For example: Is there a relationship between happiness score (1-5) and income level (high, medium, and low)?

-What is the interval scale?
+What is the interval level?

-The interval scale is a numerical level of measurement which, like the ordinal scale, places variables in order.
+The interval level is a numerical level of measurement which, like the ordinal scale, places variables in order.
 Unlike the ordinal scale, however, the interval scale has a known and equal distance between each value on the scale (imagine the points on a thermometer).